ideless/run_command.nvim/README.md

 - `:RcRun` - Open the command picker to select and run a command
 - `:RcRunLast` - Re-run the last executed command

-## Command extraction rule

-The script will extract code blocks marked as `sh` or `bash` from the project's root `README.md` file.
-For each code block found, the preceding line (if it exists) will be used as its description.

 ## Development